jydenberg/jyhome/content/_index.md

 ### Who am I?

 I was born and raised in Vancouver, British Columbia, a city which I continue to love.
 I have traveled extensively around the globe, and have used my talents in a variety of occupations including working sucessfully within, managing and owning a variety of construction businesses.
 Yet, I felt that something was lacking.
 After careful consideration, I realized a career change was in order.
 I decided to take my interest and passion for computers and video games and embark on a new career challenge in the tech sector.
-I went back to University, where I was drawn to the mix of knowledge, logic, and creativity that coding requires.
+I went back to university, where I was drawn to the mix of knowledge, logic, and creativity that coding requires.

 ### Contact me